Antarctica -- School-age

 Animals

 Antarctica has a lot of animals in the sea -- whales, fish, krill (small crustaceans like prawns), seals.
 The only land animals in Antarctica are penguins and seals (and people).
-Animals of Antarctica at National Geographic.
+Of the 18 species of penguins only two live exclusively in Antarctica — the Adélie and Emperor Penguin.
+Five other types of penguins will breed on the Antarctic Peninsula, and many sub-Antarctic islands.
+(Gentoo, Chinstrap penguin, Macaroni penguin, Rockhopper penguin, Magellanic, King penguin).

 Krill are an important food source.
 Most of the animal species in the Antarctic eat krill.
 Antarctic penguins main food source is krill.